Museum and Event Destinations

 Roll On In

 We are rolling out a new plan.
-While we close a portion of the Museum, we’ll be working on some new exhibits.
-In the meantime, new artifacts continue to arrive and you’ll see a new vision of rural communities unfold at the Museum, and its courtyard and gardens.
+While we open the East Wing of the Museum, we’ll be working on some new exhibits.
+New artifacts are arriving and you’ll see a new vision of rural communities unfold at the Museum, and its courtyard and gardens.

-We’re expanding educational opportunities that highlight California agriculture and a cultural trend of cooperation and entrepreneurial spirit that helped fuel sciences, mechanization, transportation and experimentation.
+We’re expanding guided tours that highlight California agriculture and transportation, and the spirit of experimentation, cooperation, and entrepreneurship that helped fuel advances in mechanization and technology.
 Turn of the century innovation made California a leader in food production.
 As technological improvements emerged, obsolete vehicles and equipment became the seeds of private collections.

-Roll on in to capture a glimpse of the culture of agriculture and invite your guests.
+Roll on in to capture an expanded glimpse of the culture of agriculture and invite your guests.

 Follow us on our Blog